 Then the next most obvious standard for life becomes conception, and the argument easily runs aground.
 Conception is one threshold which some religions believe mark the beginning of life, while other religions believe life begins several months after a pregnancy.
 Some believe life begins with the first breath, and in an extreme case there is a tribe which believes life begins only after the child is named.
 The United States cannot use a definition of life derived from religion and force all Americans to adhere to it, as doing so would violate the Constitution.
 Crafting policy based on the idea that life begins at conception would only be permissible if there was an independent secular reason to justify the belief that life begins at conception.

 Potential to become a human being capable of being born and carrying out the bodily functions of an independent organism is also woefully inadequate.
 Sperm and egg cells have the potential to become a human being, but men’s bodies continually recycle sperm and most of a woman’s eggs are either destroyed or never used.
 A fifth of pregnancies are spontaneously aborted by the body of the mother.
-Indeed, biology cares very little for conception being the beginning of life, and even skews towards destroying male fetuses with greater regularity than female fetuses, demonstrating there is a biologically premeditated basis for abortion encoded in the human genome.
+Indeed, biology cares very little for conception being the beginning of life, and even skews towards destroying weak male fetuses with greater regularity than weak female fetuses in a challenging environment, demonstrating there is a biologically premeditated basis for abortion encoded in the human genome.

 Birth is a very strong argument for the beginning of life, but not entirely satisfactory.
 If physical separation from living being constitutes life, then what must be made of conjoined twins?
 What of fetuses born many months prematurely but incapable of surviving without the assistance of technology?
 Something other than the act of separation and birth itself must be what determines the beginning of life.